kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 Humans have adapted to big technological changes before, even when they felt overwhelming at the time.

+**Post-Hype Crash:** AI hits practical limits faster than expected.
+The technology plateaus, investment dries up, and we're left with useful but incremental tools rather than significant change.
+The dilemma resolves itself as adoption naturally slows.

 **Overshoot:** We automate faster than we can adapt.
 Social and economic systems strain under the change.
 The benefits of AI are captured by a small number of entities while the effects ripple through society faster than safety nets can be built.

+## What's in our control

+When I feel overwhelmed by all this, I try to focus on what's actually in my control versus what isn't.

+**Out of my control:** Industry direction, macro economic changes, whether AI development slows down or speeds up, what other companies or developers choose to do.

+**In my control:** My curiosity about these tools, willingness to learn how to use them effectively, staying informed, and how I adapt to changes.

+I can't control whether we're heading toward a soft landing or something more disruptive.
+But I can control whether I'm learning and staying curious rather than reacting from fear or avoidance.

 ## Living in the question